tapdata/tapdata-docs/docs/pipeline-tutorial/sql-server-to-bigquery.md

 7. After confirming the configuration is correct, click **Start**.

-   After the operation is completed, you can observe the performance of the task on the current page, such as QPS, delay, task time statistics, etc.
+   After the operation is completed, you can observe the performance of the task on the current page, such as RPS (Records Per Second), delay, task time statistics, etc.

    ![View Task Run Details](../images/sql_server_to_bigquery_monitor.png)